GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-03-28 00:56:55 IST
+This content is dynamically generated in Indian Time (IST): 2025-03-28 01:07:19 IST

 Current Weather in Coimbatore:
-Temperature: 24.38 °C
+Temperature: 23.90 °C
-Condition: haze
+Condition: mist